grommet/eslint-plugin-grommet/CONTRIBUTING.md

 ### Rule naming conventions

 - If a rule is specific to a single component, it should be prefixed with that component name.
 For example, `image-alt-text`.
 - All rules should be lowercase with a dash (-) separate words.
 Component names are considered a single word.
-For example: `datatable-groupBy-onMore`.
+For example: `datatable-groupby-onmore`.

 ## Testing Your Rule